pascalmermeold/dapperdoe/readme.md

     	</div>
 	</div>

 You just need to add the attribute "data-preview" to make DapperDoe aware that this snippet must be added in the sidebar.
-The value of `data-preview` is the path to the snippet's image preview that will appear in the sidebar (typically a screenshot of the result).
+The value of `data-preview` is the path to the snippet's image preview that will appear in the sidebar (typically a screenshot of the result, you can check the png files in `/bootstrap/snippets/` to see an example).

 ####Call DapperDoe